 I went from zero repins, to 348 within in a few days of signing up.

-Essentially, what Tailwind does is organise things for you and save time.
+Essentially, what Tailwind does is organize things for you and save time.

 Once you’ve signed up to Tailwind and added the Tailwind app to google chrome – adding Pinterest images couldn’t be simpler.